reactuate/reactuate/README.md

                                       t.maybe(incrementParameter))
 ```

-`IncrementCounter` in this example also becomes a synchronous action creator.
+`IncrementCounter` in this example also becomes an action creator.

-Reactuate has helper functionality that allows creating a reducer that (again)
+Reactuate has a helper that allows creating a reducer that (again) makes a good use of tcomb.
-can take advantage of tcomb.
 It also takes care of disabling state mutation (however, normally this shouldn't be necessary, if tcomb is used for action creators).

+**createReducer**

 <!--+ [createReducer.js]() -->
 ```js